 What types of customer support are available from CommSec?

 - Questionnaire form.
 Unfortunately this form doesn't lead to a live chat session.
-The questionnaire form on its support page feels a little bit redundant, especially because attaching any supporting screenshots or documentation will open up an email window anyway.
+The questionnaire form on its support page feels a little redundant, especially because attaching any supporting screenshots or documentation will open up an email window anyway.

-The only disappointing feature when it comes to CommSec's customer service is the fact that it doesn't have a live chat option.
-The live form on its website isn't actually live at all and is nothing but an email that still takes time to be received and answered later in the day – frustrating for clients who have quick questions that could be easily answered on the spot by a live chat representative.
+Overall, CommSec customers can expect a reasonably high level of customer support for an online broker.
+The only disappointing feature about CommSec's customer service is the fact that it doesn't have a live chat option.
+The live form on its website isn't actually live and it can take 1-2 days for a response to come through via email.
+That's frustrating for clients who have short questions that could easily be answered on the spot by a live chat representative.

 What are the fees I can expect from a CommSec share trading account?

 - Trades placed through a CDIA cash settlement account.
-If you're a CHESS sponsored customer and settle through either your CDIA account or a CommSec margin loan account, for trades up to $10,000, you'll incur a $19.95 brokerage fee.
+If you're a CHESS-sponsored customer and settle through either your CDIA or a CommSec margin loan account, you'll pay $10 brokerage for trades of Australian shares up to $1,000.
+For trades between $1,000 and $10,000, you'll incur a $19.95 brokerage fee.
 This fee rises to $29.95 for trades between $10,000 and $25,000 and to 0.12% for trades over $25,000.

 - Trades placed through a non-CDIA cash settlement account.
 If you choose to settle your trades through a different cash settlement account then trades up to $10,000 will incur a $29.95 brokerage fee.
-This fee rises to 0.31% (for trades over $10,000 and $59.95 for trades over $10,000 that are placed over the phone).
+This fee rises to 0.31% for trades over $10,000, and $59.95 for trades over $10,000 that are placed over the phone.

 How do I pay for shares on a CommSec share trading account?

 - BPAY.
 The alternative to automatic direct debit for Australians is through BPAY.
-Your unique, personal BPAY details can be found within your CommSec share trading account profile page and can be used as an alternative.
+Your BPAY details can be found within your CommSec share trading account profile page and can be used as an alternative.

 How do I open a CommSec share trading account?

-- Residency check
+- Residency and ID check

-- Offer details
+- Provide personal details